ShadowDara/flua/docs/v0.1.10/index.md

 - added JSON Encoding and Decoding
 - added TOML Parsing

+Read the DOCS for Version 0.1.10 for more Infos

 ## Info
 Documentation is NOT complete yet, but all funktion headers are listed in the documentation